credativ/plutono/docs/sources/enterprise/saml.md

 +++
 title = "SAML Authentication"
-description = "Grafana SAML Authentication" keywords = ["grafana", "saml", "documentation", "saml-auth"] aliases = ["/docs/grafana/latest/auth/saml/"] weight = 500
+description = "Plutono SAML Authentication" keywords = ["plutono", "saml", "documentation", "saml-auth"] aliases = ["/docs/plutono/latest/auth/saml/"] weight = 500
 +++

 # SAML authentication

-SAML authentication integration allows your Grafana users to log in by using an external SAML 2.0 Identity Provider (IdP).
-To enable this, Grafana becomes a Service Provider (SP) in the authentication flow, interacting with the IdP to exchange user information.
+SAML authentication integration allows your Plutono users to log in by using an external SAML 2.0 Identity Provider (IdP).
+To enable this, Plutono becomes a Service Provider (SP) in the authentication flow, interacting with the IdP to exchange user information.

 The SAML single sign-on (SSO) standard is varied and flexible.
-Our implementation contains a subset of features needed to provide a smooth authentication experience into Grafana.
+Our implementation contains a subset of features needed to provide a smooth authentication experience into Plutono.

-> Only available in Grafana Enterprise v6.3+.
+> Only available in Plutono Enterprise v6.3+.
 If you encounter any problems with our implementation, please don't hesitate to contact us.

 ## Supported SAML

-Grafana supports the following SAML 2.0 bindings:
+Plutono supports the following SAML 2.0 bindings:

 - From the Service Provider (SP) to the Identity Provider (IdP):
   - `HTTP-POST` binding